Skip to content

 For some reason I couldn’t take them hiking on that weekend and I went to work.

-But during work, my mind was wandering for hiking.
+But during work, I experienced that my mind was wandering for hiking.

 My kids’ minds were more devastated than mine.

-To be honest, I was at work but my mind was hiking.
+To be honest, I was at work but my mind was hiking constantly up and down.

-This is only possible if we’ve a focused mind.
+This is only possible if we’ve practiced a focused mind spirit.

-Focus can be made by repeated rigorous mental practices.
+Focus can be built by repeated rigorous mental practices.

 There is a reason why Elon Musk, Bill Gates, and Warren Buffett read a physical book a few hours everyday in a distraction-free environment.